ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 $$ p(w_o|w_{o-j},\dots,w_{o+j}; \theta) = \frac{exp(g(w_o)^T\theta)}{ \displaystyle\sum_{i=0}^V exp(g(w_i)^T\theta)}$$

 Where $g$ is a concatenating or averaging function
 The CBOW model is the one we chose to run on the SCOTUS corpus for performance reasons.
-Which architecture of the many provides the best results is
+Which architecture of the many provides the best results is still an open question

 ### 1.4 SGD?
 SOFTMAX?